tymyrddin/purple/source/docs/choreographies/backward-planning.md

 ## The flow

-1. **Define the desired state** — clarify what success looks like and how you will recognise it.
+1. **Define the states** — describe currently perceived state and clarify what success looks like and how to recognise it.
 2. **Identify milestones & dependencies** — map what must come before each milestone and who or what it relies on.
 3. **Surface obstacles** — anticipate risks, blockers, and challenges along the path.
 4. **Develop contingencies** — design flexible strategies to navigate each obstacle.